 If an applicant registered to vote, what happens now?

 The applicant should watch for a new voter information card from our office within a few weeks of registering.
 If a card is not received, please contact our office to ensure we have your correct address.

 Once registered, voters need to keep registration information (signature, name, address and political party affiliation) up to date.
-Voters can update their information at duvalelections.org or calling (904) 255-8683.
+Voters can update their information using the online voter registration or calling (904) 255-8683.